Our objective at the d-school is to infuse students and

-Training in design thinking enables innovation and new outcomes to help meet the needs of users in complex socio-political and economic contexts.
-This is particularly relevant in a region like ours that requires human-centred, contextually relevant, innovation - from products to services, systems and business models.
+Training in design thinking enables innovation and new outcomes, that can help to meet the needs of users in complex socio-political and economic contexts.
+This is particularly relevant in a region, like ours, which requires contextually relevant, innovation - from products to services, systems and business models.

-From the beginning, the d-school programmes have attracted the diversity across all spectrums (race, gender, religion, discipline, interests, skills,experience and worldview) that we believe is vital for addressing the complexity of the modern era.
+From the beginning, d-school students have represented the diversity across all spectrums (race, gender, religion, discipline, interests, skills,experience and worldview) that we believe is vital for addressing the complex challenges of the modern era.

-The d-school students come from a variety of backgrounds and disciplines.
-They typically aspire to become game changers in innovation and enjoy working in multidisciplinary teams on transversal projects.
-They are challenge-loving, problem-solving, big picture thinkers who thrive in dynamic environments and hope to solve the world's problems.
+Our students typically aspire to become game changers in innovation; and enjoy working in multidisciplinary teams on transversal projects.
+They are challenge-loving, problem-solving, big picture thinkers, who thrive in dynamic environments and aspire to solving the world's problems.

 The d-school works with institutions and departments across the University of Cape Town to bring training in Design Thinking to students, faculty and staff.

-This includes a growing demand from UCT faculties to partner with the d-school to co-deliver programmes within UCT.
-A credit bearing module for 4th Year Engineering Students (EEE4113C) was co-created with the Faculty of Engineering and the Built Environment (EBE) and launched in 2017.
-The d-school also delivers design thinking training for students enrolled in the Genesis Programme’s Post Graduate Diploma in Entrepreneurship and for student social entrepreneurs at the Raymond Ackerman Academy (RAA) based at the Graduate School of Business.
+This cooperation includes a growing interest from UCT faculties in partnering with the d-school to co-deliver programmes within the university.
+A credit bearing module for 4th Year Engineering Students (EEE4113C) was co-created with the Faculty of Engineering and the Built Environment (EBE); and launched in 2017.
+The d-school also delivers design thinking training for students enrolled in the Genesis Programme’s Post Graduate Diploma in Entrepreneurship, as well as for student social entrepreneurs at the Raymond Ackerman Academy (RAA), based at the Graduate School of Business.
 In 2017, the d-school’s Foundation Programme was piloted on the UCT Plus programme towards becoming an official UCT short course.

 connect the dots

 Want to combine your strengths and work more effectively?